Stuart Humphryes

 Stuart Humphryes (born 10 December 1969) is an English multimedia artist for print, film and television, and a social media content creator, chiefly known for his work enhancing early colour photography.
-He first rose to prominence colourising the British television series Doctor Who.
-He is widely known by his alias "BabelColour", a public persona which was created in 2006 with the launch of his YouTube channel.
+His photo enhancement book The Colors of Life was published in 2023.
+He first rose to prominence colourising episodes of the British television series Doctor Who.
+He is widely known by his alias "BabelColour", a public persona that was created in 2006 with the launch of his YouTube channel.

-Photographic Enhancement Process
+Photographic enhancement process

 Humphryes is principally known for the enhancement of early colour photography, such as Autochromes and Paget plates.
 He has popularised the autochrome process amongst the general public, with over 200,000 followers on his autochrome-enhancement Twitter feed.
 In interviews, Humphryes has stated that his photographic enhancement work includes the following steps: The digital removal of physical flaws; the restoration/recreation of any missing sections of the image; removal of dirt and blemishes; removal of staining or colour bleed; re-adjustment of saturation and luminance levels; colour rebalancing; noise reduction; and the employment of deep learning neural-network algorithms to remove grain whilst enhancing detail definition.